AURORA VIEWING TOUR#24: TO ALASKA

 MARCH 25 (Saturday) DAY 4– Fairbanks

 Breakfast, lunch, and dinner will be included for you at the lodge today.
-You will have the day free to participate in optional activities at the lodge (not included).
+You will have the day free to participate in optional tours such as going to Chena Hot Springs or Running Reindeer Ranch (not included).

 BRIEFING 4: Paul Maley will describe his plans for future expeditions he will lead for solar eclipses, Northern Lights and other astronomical phenomena.